xiyuzhai-husky-lang/husky/README.md

 Many of the above features are already seen in existing languages.
 However, they are integrated harmonically for hybrid AI development.
 After all, a programming language is not just about the union of its features but also about their interaction.

+## Nature of Things

+Husky is currently a personal project.
+As a personal project, despite the huge effort necessary to create it, it's still worth it because it significantly facilicates me to do certain jobs that I'm greatly interested in.
+However, it needs more evidence to see whether the language will be of use to a more general audience beyond my small circle.
+It's also likely that my language is useful but a fundamental redesign of certain aspects could be even better.
+Hence, there's currently no intention of introducing the language to the public as the "next-generation AI language that replaces python, C++".
+Personally, I believe languages should first find killer applications that solidly solve problems that no other existing languages can solve, and then try to seek popularity.
+The last thing I want to see is hype.
+I would do everything to hunt down any misinformation spread about project.

 ## Timeline

 Husky is currently in the prototyping stage, focusing on AI research.
 It will transform into a stable language once AI technology is mature.